hayo03/Dialogflow-CX-Start-Tutorial/README.md

    - Click the Start node in the graph.
    - Add the following intent route:
        - Intent: weather.current
-       - Transition: choose Page  and select “Get current weather” page
+       - Transition: choose Page  and select “Collect city” page
     - Click Save

 3. Create a route that transitions from “Get current weather" page to End Flow page: this route should be called when all parameters are fulfilled.
 To create this route: <br>